 Twitter etiquette

-Now that you’ve established yourself by making some new friends and getting involved in discussion; it is important to follow good Twitter etiquette.
-People on twitter are the same as the people you work with or walk past along the street.
+Now that you’ve established yourself by making new friends and engaging in discussion, it is important to follow good Twitter etiquette.
+People on Twitter are the same as those you work with or walk past along the street.
 Unfortunately, the perceived anonymity of the internet can make some individuals feel empowered to misbehave or become hurtful or abusive in their commentary.
-Suffice to say, if behaviour is inappropriate or ‘below the line’ in real life; there isn’t any reason for why the same behaviour is any more acceptable online.
+Suffice it to say, if the behaviour is inappropriate or ‘below the line’ in real life, there isn’t any reason why it is any more acceptable online.

 What might this look like in practical terms?

-Don’t Lie, Don’t Cheat, Don’t Steal: Some people choose to remain anonymous or de-identified on twitter.
-That is perfectly fine however it is important that in doing so you do not create a fictional character or portray yourself as being of a different skill set than you are (for example, listing false qualifications).
+Don’t Lie, Don’t Cheat, Don’t Steal: Some people remain anonymous or de-identified on Twitter.
+That is perfectly fine; however, it is important that in doing so, you do not create a fictional character or portray yourself as being of a different skill set than you are (for example, listing false qualifications).
 Similarly; passing off someone else’s original thoughts as your own without acknowledgement (HT, MT or via) is another form of plagiarism or stealing.
 We should also be cautious to consider copyright on images we use online and that acknowledgement or payment may be required outside of ‘fair use’ situations.

-Don’t Pry & Don’t Reveal: We should respect each others privacy and remember that twitter is a very public, worldwide forum.
+Don’t Pry & Don’t Reveal: We should respect each other’s privacy and remember that Twitter is a very public, worldwide forum.
 This is particularly important to remember when considering discussing patients.
-Images of patients or which reveal identifying patient details should only be posted with explicit consent given by patients for use not just for education but also specifically consented for use on social media.
+Images of patients or images that reveal identifying patient details should only be posted with explicit consent given by patients for use not just for education but also specifically for use on social media.
 Consent should be obtained both verbally and in writing.

-Whilst some groups have suggested a moratorium on patient cases of at least 5 years (provided identifying features such as age, gender, location have been changed); Don’t Forget The Bubbles would add that to this that it is never okay to post on social media any cases wherein the patient may recognise themselves (if not previously and thoroughly consented).
-The hippocratic oath reminds us to First Do No Harm.
+Whilst some groups have suggested a moratorium on patient cases of at least five years (provided identifying features such as age, gender, and location have been changed), Don’t Forget The Bubbles would add that to that it is never okay to post on social media any cases wherein the patient may recognise themselves (if not previously and thoroughly consented).
+The Hippocratic oath reminds us to First Do No Harm.
 Sharing cases with unique features (e.g. sat on by a hippo), even if demographics are changed, may mean that patients are still identifiable and can be hurt by this even decades on.

 So what should you do?